akarazniewicz/smd/README.md

 ## Simple mmdetection

-Overall goal of this project is to implement most popular, inference only, CPU friendly object detection models [mmdetection framework](https://github.com/open-mmlab/mmdetection).
+Overall goal of this project is to implement most popular, inference only, CPU friendly object detection models from [mmdetection framework](https://github.com/open-mmlab/mmdetection).
 Currently mmdetection does not support CPU only inference mode ([see here](https://github.com/open-mmlab/mmdetection/issues/1274)), however in real life, production models are rarely deployed on GPU enabled environments.
 SMD solves this problem.

 ### Goals